Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Results

-Our results are too extensive to include an exhaustive list in here tabular form.
-We thus include a file of all results in our codebase with an associated data description.
 Here, we plot the effect of various hyperparameters for each model.
 Figures \ref{fig:abs_results} illustrate the effect of model parameters on cumulative reward, population estimation (mean), population estimation (variance), no change rate, and RARE score.
 For each parameter and each metric, we plot the results of all runs with the same parameter as it varies across its range.
 We use violin plots to demonstrate the density of the values.